 The special issue that we edited aims to contribute to this debate and is organized around three cross-cutting questions.

-“But my emissions make no difference” is a common objection to duties to limit individual GHG emissions.
+What should individuals do?“But my emissions make no difference” is a common objection to duties to limit individual GHG emissions.
 Against this, Paul Knights’ paper argues that emissions do not have to make a difference to be morally problematic.
 He employs virtue ethics as a less well‑trodden path in applied ethics and shows that environmentally unfriendly consumption is not virtuous and might even be vicious.

 Greta’s action was very successful in terms of media attention and mobilising many other people.
 But the ultimate goal of climate protesters is changing legislation.
 So, has Greta been successful?
 What has each protester achieved?
 Christian Baatz and Lieske Voget-Kleschin claim that any ordinary individual’s promotional actions, viewed in isolation, are as meaningless (or meaningful) as her greenhouse gas reductions.
 Thus, if one endorses duties to promote institutions one should also endorse duties to limit emissions.